chris/elm-starter-project/README.md

-# Points Tracker in Elm
+# Elm Starter Project template

+Much of this was taken from [The Pragmatic Studio's](https://pragmaticstudio.com/) great [Elm class](https://pragmaticstudio.com/elm).

 ## Project Structure